t-d-k/LibreCrypt/docs/FAQ.md

  * * *

 <a name="gd"></a>
-*Q: How do I resize an encrypted volume?*
+*Q: How do I resize an DoxBox?*

-*A:* To change the size of an encrypted volume:
+*A:* To change the size of a DoxBox:

-1. Mount your existing volume
+1. Open your existing DoxBox
 1. Create a new DoxBox of the size required
-1. Mount the new volume (overwriting and formatting it if needed)
+1. Open the new DoxBox
-1. Copy all data from the old volume to the new one
+1. Copy all data from the old DoxBox to the new one
-1. Dismount both volumes
+1. Lock both DoxBoxes
-1. Delete the old volume
+1. Delete the old DoxBox

-Obviously, this procedure requires enough storage space to hold both the old and newly created volumes.
+Obviously, this procedure requires enough storage space to hold both the old and new DoxBoxes.

 It should be noted that, although a number of **other** disk encryption systems **claim** to offer volume resizing functionality, they typically either carrying out the procedure above "behind the scenes" (often failing completely if insufficient storage is available to hold the new volume), or by storing the volume in a "sparse" files - which can lead to security leaks.